 There is no true meritocracy.

-The Rise And Fall Of A Network
+The Rise Of A Professional Network

 At its core, a network's fundamental reason for being is for survival purposes.
 When you have a group of people fighting for you, it's much easier to avoid getting eaten by lions.